NUS-CG3207/lab-manuals/lab4/Using_Compiled_Code.md

 * 0x1: 16-bit colour mode: Highest colour depth supported by the OLED in a compact representation.
 It is the OLED native input format: 5R-6G-5B.
 * 0x2: 24-bit colour mode: Similar to standard displays, but some LSBs are not used.
 Easier to visualise in simulation as each colour is a 2 hex digits.
 Wrapper output format: 5R-3(0)-6G-2(0)-5B-3(0).

-Possible enhancement: Implementing a mode where the row/column indices autoincrement in a row major/column major manner can accelerate the loading of [raster](https://en.wikipedia.org/wiki/Raster_graphics) images, with only one write per pixel, and with the ability to feed data from a C array without maintaining separate row/column indices.
-You will need some control bits in the control register to enable this (and an additional bit if you wish to allow the user to choose between row major / column major formats).
+Possible enhancement: Implementing a mode where the row/column indices autoincrement in a row major/column major manner can accelerate the loading of [raster](https://en.wikipedia.org/wiki/Raster_graphics) images.
+Only one write per pixel will suffice, with the ability to feed data from a C array without maintaining separate row/column indices.
+You will need to implement some control bits in the control register to enable this (and an additional bit if you wish to allow the user to choose between row major / column major formats), along with other changes in the Wrapper.

 #### Loading Images